elucian/bee/syntax/structure.md

 * Block of code is ending with same keyword and ";"

 **Keywords:**
-* "do"     create multi-path groups of statements based on logical conditions
+* "when"   create multi-path groups of statements based on logical conditions
 * "while"  group of statements that can be repeated multiple times

 ## Driver file